davidpomerenke/slope/readme.md

 Own datasets can be uploaded in the tool.
 Files must be in _csv_-format with an optional header and numeric columns.
 An optional column _cluster_ in the _csv_-file may be used for the multi-colour display option.

+## Data Generation
+The data files have been created with _data-generation.r_.
+The real-world datasets are from R ’s [cluster.datasets](https://cran.r-project.org/package=cluster.datasets) package.